Skip to content

 Professional Development Hours (PDHs)

-The three day in-person and on-line learning event is worth 21 PDHs.
+The five-day in-person and online learning event is worth 28 PDHs.

 Course Instructors